 You won’t pay any commission for stock trades.
 The costs of investing with Stash are reasonable but may not be as low as comparable robo-advisors.

 Like any platform, Stash comes with its share of both pros and cons, which you should consider carefully as you make your decision on where to invest.

 Pros of Stash

-- A variety of investment options: Stash gives you the opportunity to invest in numerous investment themes, which it picks from among thousands of ETFs.
-It also suggests some individual stocks for you to choose from.
+- A variety of investment options: Stash gives you the opportunity to invest in numerous investment themes.
+It also offers individual stocks for you to choose from.
 Most robo-advisors create investment portfolios using a selection of between 6 and 12 ETFs only.

 - Educational content: Stash is committed to ensuring that new investors understand what they’re doing and can invest with confidence.
 It achieves that by providing loads of educational materials.

-- Low minimum deposit: Stash allows you to open an account with as little as $5.
+- Low minimum deposit: Stash allows you to open an account and start investing with any dollar amount.